 You May Also Like: Who Was Squanto?
 Patuxet Emissary for the Pilgrims

 When John White arrived in England, he was unable to secure passage back to the colony.
 He was unable to find a Captain that would sail the Atlantic in the dead of winter, so he was forced to wait.
 Then the opposing threat of the Spanish Armada forced all available ships to be called to war.
 Eventually, John was able to secure passage on two small boats.
 Unfortunately, the owners of these boats were greedy men and they tried to capture other ships during their voyage.
 They were then captured, in turn, and relieved of their cargo.
 John White was unable to attempt another crossing for three years.

 John White finally returned to Roanoke Island on August 18, 1590.
 His granddaughter’s third birthday.
 To his dismay, there was no sign of his friends and family.
 The Roanoke colony had been dismantled and deserted.
 The only clues to the whereabouts of the colonists were carvings in a remaining post and a tree.
 The carving on the post read “Croatoan” and the carving in the tree was even more cryptic, it simply said “Cro.”

-There are many theories concerning what happened to the Roanoke colony.
+There are many theories concerning the Roanoke colony mystery.
 They could have left due to weather, food shortage or threat of attack by local tribes.
 One thing is for sure, nothing is certain.
 Future settlers and explorers would claim to have spotted natives with light hair and eyes or natives that spoke perfect English.
 These claims may explain where the settlers went.
 It is highly likely that they integrated into the Croatoan tribe, but there is no concrete evidence of this.